 Finding carpenter ants in your home at any time of the year can be distressing.
-But many homeowners are especially confused about why they are finding carpenter ants in winter in their home.
+However many homeowners are especially confused about why they are finding carpenter ants in winter in their homes.
 Most people falsely assume ants and pests disappear during colder months.
 The reality is that carpenter ants likely found your home the ideal location for food and shelter this winter.

 Treating Carpenter Ants